 Compliance with legal requirements related to disabled access is judged on how a business operates, not on a building’s design.
 This also means that tenants are responsible for access policies, not landlords.

-Cambridge City Council’s Access Officer, Mark Taylor, is able to provide free advice to you on adjustments your business may be able to make, but the council is unable to provide legally binding advice.
+Our access officer can give you free advice about adjustments your business may be able to make, but we are unable to provide legally binding advice.
 This is because the courts rule on what is considered as ‘reasonable adjustments’ on a case-by-case basis, depending on the circumstances involved.

 You can also seek professional advice on adjustments you need to make from the Equality Advisory and Support Service (EASS) by phoning 0808 800 0082.